slu-soc1120/MO_DEMOS_countyPoverty/README.md

 [![](https://img.shields.io/github/repo-size/slu-soc1120/MO_DEMOS_countyPoverty.svg)](https://github.com/slu-soc1120/MO_DEMOS_countyPoverty/)

 ### Abstract
 This repository contains a map image of counties in Missouri, colored by their 2016 estimated poverty rate.
-The data was obtained from the U.S. Census Bureau's 2016 5-year American Community Survey estimates.
+These data were obtained from the U.S. Census Bureau's 2016 5-year American Community Survey estimates.
 I use this map in two units - teaching about class and also about low birth weight (part of the gender section of the course).

 ### Preview
 ![preview](2016/results/povertyMap16-trans.png)